lmodenbach/python-api-challenge/README.md

 # python-api-challenge
- Repository for a python project.
-Objective was to analyze weather conditions globally and by Northern/Southern hemispheres based on 4 metrics, developing plots to describe the data, and to create a heatmap weighted on humidity and overlay it with markers indicating which hotels can be found in cities matching "ideal" weather conditions
+Project objective was to analyze weather conditions globally and by Northern/Southern hemispheres based on 4 metrics, developing plots to describe the data, and to create a heatmap weighted on humidity and overlay it with markers indicating which hotels can be found in cities matching "ideal" weather conditions

  ![2021-04-24 (5)](https://user-images.githubusercontent.com/44123311/118340658-324cf180-b4d1-11eb-959c-7477db774f41.png)